aibolem/vexflow-wiki-vexchords/Chord-Symbols-and-Chord-Changes.md

 You can also double stack on the top or the bottom.
 See the unit test cases for an example.

+## Sandbox

+Try out these techniques in the [ChordSymbol sandbox](https://jsfiddle.net/ydfhco2e/).

 # What if I want my own fonts?

-Just like with the browser default fonts, you can use any font you want.
-But you might have issues with the formatting, because VexFlow will still be using the metrics for the default fonts.
-Most English fonts will have a similar vertical baseline, but the spacing between the letters might vary, especially for longer strings or more florid typefaces.
+Just like with the browser default fonts, you can specify any font you want.
+But you might have issues with the formatting, because VexFlow will still be using metrics for the default fonts.
+Most English fonts have a similar vertical baseline, but the horizontal spacing between the letters might vary, especially for longer strings or more florid typefaces.

 Here's an example of using a font called **Concert One**.
 The formatting is a bit uneven, but for this example, at least, it works.